-In this paper, we examine the influence of labor unions on the political participation and political ideologies of employees in the United States.
-We combine establishment-level data on 6,063 union elections with transaction-level data on 357,436 campaign contributions to federal and local candidates over the 1980-2016 period.
-In the campaign contribution data we observe the employer, occupation and address of individual donors which allows us to match donors of different occupations with the union election results of their employing establishments.
-To estimate the causal effects of unionization we compare campaign contributions of employees in establishments where workers voted for unionization with establishments that voted against unionization in a difference-in-differences (DiD) framework (tests of the underlying parallel trends assumption and alternative sources of exogenous variation are described below).
-We assess the political effects of unions by examining political mobilization - captured by changes in employees' total contribution amounts, and ideological shifts - captured by changes in the party composition of candidates they donate to.
+In this paper, we examine the effect of labor unions on the political participation and political ideologies of workers and managers in the United States.
+We combine establishment-level data on 6,063 union elections with transaction-level data on 357,436 campaign contributions made to federal and local candidates from 1980 to 2016.
+In the campaign contribution data, we observe the employer, occupation, and address of individual donors, which allows us to match donors from different occupations with the union election results of their employing establishments.
+To estimate the causal effects of unionization, we employ a difference-in-differences (DiD) framework, comparing campaign contributions of employees in establishments that voted for unionization with those that voted against it (tests of the underlying parallel trends assumption and alternative sources of exogenous variation are described below).
+We assess the political effects of unions by examining two key outcomes: political mobilization, measured by changes in employees' total contribution amounts, and ideological shifts, captured by changes in the party composition of candidates they donate to.
 Linking these outcomes to union elections at the establishment level offers various new opportunities for studying the political influence of unions.